Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: OED for Correlated Observations

 \subsection{Spatiotemporal correlations}

 In time-dependent problems, when the observation errors are temporally correlated, the observation noise covariance $\Cobsnoise$ is a full symmetric matrix, with blocks $\mat{R}_{mn}$ representing cross-covariances between observation errors at time instances $t_n$ and $t_m$, respectively.
 In space-time settings, one can associate a design variable $\design_{i,m}$ for the $i$th candidate sensor, from $\Nsens$ candidate locations, at time instance $t_m$.
 In this case, however, the design space $\Rnum^{\Nsens\times\nobstimes}$ grows with the number of observation time instances $\nobstimes$, and the decision-making process (e.g., thresholding) will be harder to carry out or even interpret.
 An alternative approach is to associate a design variable $\design_i$ with the $i$th candidate sensor location, while controlling its effect in space and over time.
-For example, we can fix the design variable $\design_i$ over time, that is, $\design_i= \design_{i,m}\forall m=1,2,\ldots,\nobstimes$, while controlling its effect by using the form of $\weightfunc$ and by introducing a temporal decorrelation function.
+For example, we can fix the design variable $\design_i$ over time, that is, $\design_i= \design_{i,m}\,,~\forall m=1,2,\ldots,\nobstimes$, while controlling its effect by using the form of $\weightfunc$ and by introducing a temporal decorrelation function.

 In the majority of time-dependent applications, the temporal correlation strength generally decays in time.
-In this case, in order to choose an optimal design, the temporal effect of a design weight for a candidate sensor location should also decay in time.
-For example, one could use the weighting function $\varweightfunc := \rho(t_m,\,t_n)\, \weightfunc(\cdot)$, to weight the entries of $\mat{R}\inv_{mn}$, where as before $\weightfunc(\cdot)$ is a space weighting function and $\rho(t_m,\,t_n)$ is a symmetric function such that $\rho(t_m,\,t_m)=1$ and is conversely related with the distance between $t_m$ and $t_n$.
-In this case, the entries of $\Cobsnoise\inv$ are weighted by
+In some applications, the correlation between distant temporal points is dominated by spurious correlations, and their effect on the design should be damped out.
+In this case, in order to choose an optimal design, the temporal effect of a design weight for a candidate sensor location should also decay in time to damp down the effect of spurious correlations on the design selection.
+For example, one could use $\varweightfunc(\design_i,\design_j;\, \cdot,\cdot) := \rho(t_m,\,t_n)\, \varweightfunc(\design_i,\design_j;\cdot,\cdot)$ to weight the entries of $\mat{R}_{mn}$, where, as before, $\varweightfunc(\cdot)$ is a space weighting function and $\rho(t_m,\,t_n)$ is a symmetric function such that $\rho(t_m,\,t_m)=1$ and is conversely related with the distance between $t_m$ and $t_n$.
+In this case the entries of $\Cobsnoise$ are weighted by